Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Problem Statement and Main Result

 \subsection{The Prescribed Score of Spikes: Periodic and Random}

-In order to simplify the discussion, the prescribed score of spike trains is periodic with period $T\gg \taumin$.
+In order to simplify the discussion, the prescribed score of spike trains is periodic with period $T \gg \taumin$.
 In other words, we wish the memorized spike score to be a cyclic attractor.
-(The generalization to multiple cyclic attractors is obvious and will be demonstrated in Sec.~\ref{sec:AssociativeRecall}.)
+(The generalization to multiple cyclic attractors is briefly addressed in Sections \ref{sec:Capacity} and ~\ref{sec:AssociativeRecall}.)

 We will consider \emph{random} periodic spike scores, which we wish the network to reproduce with probability close to one.
-In fact, it is easy to see that there exist spike scores that the network cannot be made to reproduce \footnote{E.g., a neuron cannot fire if it receives no firings at any of its synapses.}, but we wish the probability of all such unfeasible spike scores to be close to zero.
+In fact, it is easy to see that there exist spike scores that the network cannot be made to reproduce \sfootnote{E.g., a neuron cannot fire if it receives no firings at any of its synapses.
+Or some neuron sees the same past inputs twice, but is supposed to fire only in one of the two cases.}, but we wish the probability of all such unfeasible spike scores to be close to zero.

 The $L$ random spike trains (one for each neuron) are generated independently.
 The probability law of each spike train is a suitably modified Poisson process with spikes separated by at least $\taumin$.
-Both the exact definition and the practical generation (i.e., the sampling) of such random spike trains are detailed in Appendix~\ref{app:SpikeTrain}.
-In particular, the expected number of spikes (of each neuron, per period $T$) as a function of the firing rate $\lambda$ is given by (\ref{app:eqn:ExpNumSpikes}) and plotted in \figref{fig:PMFNumSpikes}.
+Both the exact definition and the practical generation (i.e., the sampling) of such random spike trains are detailed in \ref{app:SpikeTrain}.
+In particular, the expected number of spikes (of each neuron, per period $T$) as a function of the firing rate $\lambda$ is given by \eqref{app:eqn:ExpNumSpikes} and plotted in \figref{fig:PMFNumSpikes}.